aiven/devportal/docs/products/postgresql/reference/pg-metrics.rst

 1. The PostgreSQL dashboards show all tables and indexes for all logical databases since Aiven cannot determine tables or indexes relevance.
 2. Some metrics are gathered but not shown in the default dashboard, you can access all available metrics by creating new dashboards.
-3. New dashboards can be created, including any preferred set of metrics between the available and custom filtering criteria.
+3. New dashboards can be created to show any metrics or use any filtering criteria.
 The default dashboard can be used as a template to make the process easier.

 ..
 Warning::
     When creating new dashboards, do not prefix the names with **“Aiven”** because they may be removed or replaced.
 The "Aiven" prefix is used to identify Aiven's system-managed dashboards.
 This also applies to the default dashboard, for which any direct editing to it could be lost.